andybalholm/redwood/starlark.md

   (The keys are strings, and the values are integers.)
   If you modify the dictionary, it can affect the action that Redwood takes.

-`TLSSession` also has methods to directly set what action Redwood will take for the request:
+- `action`: a string indicating what action Redwood will take for the connection.

-- `intercept`: intercept the TLS session as a man-in-the-middle, to filter the HTTPS requests inside.
-(This is equivalent to the `ssl-bump` ACL action.)

-- `bypass`: don't intercept the TLS session; just connect directly to the origin server.

-- `block`: close the connection immediately.
+- `possible_actions`: a tuple of strings, listing the values that may be assigned to `action`.

 ### `filter_request`